Funding for Harvard Students

 Hindu Engagement with Rūmī’s Mathnawī in Mughal India: Nariman Aavani

 Nariman Aavani, Ph.D candidate in the Comparative Study of Religion at Harvard University, studies Islamic and South Asian philosophical traditions and spent his grant period in India.

 SUBSCRIBE TO OUR NEWSLETTER

 Frequently Asked Questions

 Can students apply as a group?

-No. Each student in the group should submit an individual application and should specify the intentions of their group in the research plan.
+Group applications are not accepted.
+Each student in the group should submit an individual application and should specify the intentions of their group in the research plan.

 How much funding is available?